mhmdhzq93/fakenews-twitter-natural-disaster/README.md

 ### How to deploy the model as web app (Flask)
 1) Create a conda virtual environment with Python 3
 2) Install the required packages from requirements.txt
+3) Run the model.ipynb jupyter notebook to generate the model in pickle file format (i.e. model.pkl)
 3) Run the app.py pyscript file
 4) Copy and paste the given Flask IP adress in your browser
 5) Done!